mg4gh/MGMapViewer/docs/FeatureOverview.md

-The MGMapViewer app is first of all a viewer on maps.
+The **MGMapViewer** app is first of all a viewer on maps.
 But it provides also several options to deal with tracks.
 This app is based on the [mapsforge](https://github.com/mapsforge/mapsforge) library available via github.
-It provides an excellent base for vector map visualisation.
+This library provides an excellent base for vector map visualisation.
 There were a few contributions to the mapsforge project to enable straight forward implementation in this app.

 # Feature overview